danielaparker/jsoncons/doc/ref/json_type_traits.md

 class template.

-(19)-(22) generate the code to specialize `json_type_traits` from the get and set functions of a class, and serialize to the stringified property names.
-The get and set function names are formed from the concatenation of `get_prefix` and `set_prefix` with property name.
+(19)-(22) generate the code to specialize `json_type_traits` from the get and set functions of a class, and serialize to the stringified field names.
+The get and set function names are formed from the concatenation of `get_prefix` and `set_prefix` with field name.
 (19) and (21) require that the first `num_mandatory` member names be present in the JSON, the rest can have default values.
 (20) and (22) require that all member names be present in the JSON.
 (21)-(22) generate the code to specialize `json_type_traits`